 * In case of unforeseen events, this itinerary is subject to change.

-For more information or to register, please contact Catholic Heritage Tours.
+For more information, please contact Catholic Heritage Tours.